theophoenix/google-homepage/README.md

 ## Thoughts

-* Struggling to utilise CSS classes efficiently
+* I'm struggling to utilise CSS classes efficiently so my CSS files are messy
-* Being too pedantic for this beginner project
+* I think I'm being too pedantic as a beginner